Rani Durgavati History – Information in English

 Rani Successfully ruled a great Kingdom despite being a woman

-When her husband died, and her son was too young to assume the throne, she fought her way to the throne and eventually became the queen of the great kingdom of Gond.
+After her husband’s death and with her son too young to rule, she fought to become the queen of the great kingdom of Gond.

 She Expanded the Gond Kingdom